 Each indicator features easy-to-understand grades, similar to the grades you would find in a school report card.
-These indicators show specific ways you can help the Bay, as well as data-driven infographics, additional resources, and downloadable full reports with expanded content.
+These indicators show specific ways you can help the Bay, as well as data-driven infographics, additional resources, and a downloadable full report with expanded content.
 There is also specific data on each indicator.